The Double Refuge ❤️ Three Little Words

 This doesn’t mean that we can’t salvage or recuperate meaning.
 We do need to redefine it, however.
 Instead of being an unmoving and all-encompassing set of ideas or beliefs, meaning can be something much more fluid, something that adapts to the changing currents of our existence.
 It needs to accommodate Heraclitus’ notion that we experience life as we experience a river: the only thing we seem to know for sure is that everything changes, all the time.

-The agnostic takes this logic to its paradoxical conclusion: the paradigm of eternal change may also be subject to change.
+Open agnostics take this logic to its paradoxical conclusion: the paradigm of eternal change may also be subject to change.
 Perhaps at some point we’ll find the eternal, either inside us as soul or around us as God.
-Until then, the agnostic can hope, but can’t be sure.
+Until then, open agnostics can hope, but can’t be sure.
+Open theists on the other hand see within change a central tenet of soul, an invisible direction of God.

-Geology, evolution, and genetics tell us how we got to be where we are, and astronomy shows us where we are in relation to the larger universe, yet none of these fields of knowledge suggest a mode of gaining certain meaning.
+Shelley was also a big fan of science, and would have been pleased to see the way that geology, evolution, and genetics combine to explain how we got to be what we are.
+He would have been fascinated to see how astronomy shows us where we are in relation to the larger universe.
+Like an open refugee, he would have concluded that none of these fields of knowledge suggest a mode of gaining certain meaning.
 The type of religion that gives firm answers to everything — to the date of Creation and to the destiny of the soul — gives answers to questions that don’t seem to have an answer.
-For who can verify Creation, in any way whatsoever?
-And who can prove that what we call soul isn’t the complex biochemical experiential state of an organism capable of deep thought and feeling?
+Who can verify Creation?
+And who can prove that what we call soul is in a delicate dance with the complex biochemical state of our bodies?

 Who knows from where this creation came? … Perhaps it formed itself, perhaps it didn’t.
 The one who looks down on it from the highest heaven, only He knows.
 Or perhaps He does not know.
 (Rg Veda 10:129)